How do I record my presentation?

 How do I provide the Poster PDF for my presentation?

-Please remit your poster file(s) to email@example.com at least one week prior to the conference.
-The file name should be your presentation number followed by “-1” (e.g. JW2A.57-1).
+Please remit your poster file(s) to firstname.lastname@example.org at least one week prior to the conference.
+The file name should be your presentation number followed by “-1” (e.g. W2A.57-1).
 The poster will be uploaded into the OSA Publishing platform as supplemental material to the actual paper.
 All registrants will be able to access both your paper and your Poster PDF from your presentation listing on the mobile app.
 Note: your Poster PDF should be one page only.

 I am providing a 3-minute poster summary.
 How do I provide this summary?